jjasghar/jjasghar.github.io/_posts/2018-03-23-leading-an-opensource-community.md

 Finally, one of the best portions of the job is the ability to celebrate the members of the community.
 The ability to say thank you and highlight the committers to your project to build something together is the reward.
-It’s amazing what the human engineering spirit can do when there are a common goal and resources to make it happen.
-Most, I would say at least 80% of Open Source projects never get to this point, but if you do this is something to be celebrated.
+It’s amazing what the human engineering spirit can do when there is a common goal and resources to make it happen.
+Most, I would say at least 80% of Open Source projects never get to this point, but if you do is something to be celebrated.
 You can have all the corporate backing to make this happen, but if you don’t grow the community organically you’ll never see the return on the investment.